michaelepley/openshift-demo-jdv/README.md

 - on your local workstation in a bash terminal, run **run-demo.sh**
   * this script will launch several other **setup-*.sh** scripts
   * these scripts will output basic information to the terminal describing the steps
-  * these scripts will pause and wait for the user to hit _enter_ at various points so the presenter can show items in the web console, discuss the process steps, or other activities
+  * these scripts will pause and wait for the user to hit _enter_ at various points so the presenter can show items in the web console, discuss the process steps, or other tinyactivities
 - run **clean.sh** to remove any script and openshift artifacts; the eclipse project/artifacts are left in place in case you want to keep them

-#References
+## References

 This demo is partly based on
 - https://developerblog.redhat.com/2016/12/06/red-hat-jboss-data-virtualization-on-openshift-part-1-getting-started/